-Ceiling levels are the maximum weekly amounts, including your contribution that we will contribute towards a place in a residential or nursing home.
+Ceiling levels are the maximum weekly amounts, including your contribution, that Hillingdon council will contribute towards a place in a residential or nursing home.

 Deferred payment agreement and legal charge is a legal document which is attached to a property, similar to a mortgage, that we can use to reclaim any money owed from selling that property.